 To ensure a bias-free process, Sova recommends using only assessments that are proven to be fair and a good predictor of performance, but that also do not discriminate based on access to certain knowledge or experiences.

 A graduate recruitment programme is a key element of your organisation’s talent strategy.
 An effective recruitment strategy for entry-level hires will ensure your business has the talent it needs to take it into the future.
-Offering early careers talent a fair, engaging, digital assessment experience is where Sova can help.
+Offering early careers talent a fair, engaging, digital assessment experience is where Sova can help using our graduate recruitment software.